chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 §3.1.
 Here it is a filter key.
 The dead-column list is a property of one extract, not of Quick Stats — re-profile per source rather than reusing §3.1.

+**Filter 1 is now load-bearing in a second sense.** `Program` was written as a guard against Census rows contaminating a survey series.
+Since D16 it is also the switch that selects between two facts built from the same file:
+`src_chile_acres_harvested` filters `SURVEY` and feeds `fact_chile_state`;
+`fact_chile_census` filters `CENSUS` and stands alone (§9.11).
+Neither is a subset of the other and they must never be unioned — different populations, different instruments, different collection years.

 ### 9.4 Suppression is explicit, whole-row, and padded

 Unlike the cash rents extract, where all suppression collapsed to blank and the